sol-sk/GIT_Obsidian/Periodic Notes/CPSC 430 Essay 11 Outline.md

 Under social contract theory, a proportional vacancy tax on corporations is ethical because it offers a compromise between the company's right to their property and the government's duty to ensure residents' wellbeing, ultimately upholding the difference principle.

-P1: company right to property is a negative right to use property in ways they see fit,
+P1: company right to property is a negative, limited right to use property in ways they see fit, with restrictions: zoning, safety, etc. The duty of a government to protect its citizens (encompassing their right to safety, food, water, etc.) is absolute.
+While the harms brought by the vacant offices are not directly infringing people's rights,